 - 24 Hour Access – who knows when you’ll need to get cooking!

-Kit Out Your Kitchen; Work Out What You Need
+Kitting Out Your Kitchen; What Do You Need?

-To ignite some ideas for your kitchen planning and so you hopefully don’t overlook anything, here’s a list of some essential pieces of commercial kitchen equipment that you might need:
+To ignite some ideas for your kitchen planning and to ensure you don’t overlook any essentials, here’s a comprehensive list of essential commercial kitchen equipment that you might need:

 - Dishwasher or large sink space if preferred